Sterling (India) Performance

 actual daily

-Based on monthly moving average Sterling is performing at about 3% of its full potential.
-If added to a well diversified portfolio the total return can be enhanced and market risk can be reduced.
-You can increase risk-adjusted return of Sterling by adding it to a well-diversified portfolio.
+Based on monthly moving average Sterling is not performing at its full potential.
+However, if added to a well diversified portfolio the total return can be enhanced and market risk can be reduced.
+You can increase risk-adjusted return of Sterling by adding Sterling to a well-diversified portfolio.

 Sterling Fundamentals Growth